Blog / Remote Team Training

 How to use this playbook

-Outsourcing training program: a 30-day plan for remote assistants supports the same sequence used across the OutsourcedU playbooks: clarify the work, document the standard, train the remote team member, review output, and expand ownership only after quality is consistent.
-Skipping any part of that sequence usually creates avoidable rework.
+Outsourcing training program: a 30-day plan for remote assistants fits the same basic path used across OutsourcedU: choose the work, write the rule, train the person, check the result, and add more only when the work is steady.
+Skipping steps usually creates cleanup work.

 FAQ